jooshelpy/MIA_Tasks/README.md

-# MIA phase 1 Tasks
+# MIA  Tasks

 ## Tasks Description

-There are four tasks in phase 1 with different types : software, hardware and AI.
+There are five tasks with different types : software, hardware and AI.

 ## Task 1 Description